nimaPhuntsho/Part-1-mobile-app/README.md

-# mobile-app-car-renta
+# Part-1-mobile-app
-Mobile app to store a simple database for a car rental company
+Ionic app for a car rental company to maintain a simple database